denten-books/plain-text/3-format.md

 side of comprehension, and the page and the machine on the other.
 The analysis of computational forms requires new formalisms and new critical vocabularies capable of drawing correspondences between disparate systems of ordering and signification.
-We are at the moment presented with metaphors of paragraphs, pages, files, and folders.
-Screen representations of paragraphs, pages, files, and folders look like their counterparts on the page, yet they represent other structures in the head, and yet other structures on the disk.
-The metaphor thus mediates between mental image---information stored in the head---and inscription---information stored in the machine.
-The nature of the interface between these disparate symbolisms stems from the incompatibility between incommensurate physicalities and modes of comprehension.
+We are at the moment presented with metaphors of order: paragraphs, pages, files, and folders.
+Images of such ordering structures on the screen look like their paper counterparts, but they represent other, less familiar ordering structures on the disk.
+These two ways of ordering are not equivalent to each other.
+They imply differing possibilities and affordances.

+Formats mediate between data structures, transforming one into the other according to a predefined set of rules.
+The screen projection---content arranged on the screen---represents a mental image---information stored in the head---becomes inscription---information stored in the machine.
+The complexity of the interface between these disparate symbolisms stems from the fundamental incompatibility between incommensurate physicalities.
 Format specifications govern the transference of data structures from one medium into the other, at the point of contact between human, symbol, and machine.

-[^ln3-symbolisms]: I am combining the vocabulary of Wittgenstein from the previous chapter with Alexander Galloway's.
-See @galloway_interface_2012, viii.
+[^ln3-symbolisms]: I am interlacing language from Wittgenstein and Alexander Galloway.
+On disparate symbolisms see @wittgenstein_philosophical_1974, 45.
+On incommensurate physicalities see @galloway_interface_2012, viii.

 Formatting rules facilitate the conversion of machine-readable codes into human-readable text.
 The structure of the transformation governs the